stakewise/v3-operator/README.md

 - [Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli)
 - [Wagyu Key Gen](https://github.com/stake-house/wagyu-key-gen)

+#### Generating new keystores upon existing ones

+The validator public keys must be new and never seen by the beacon chain.
+This can be achieved using a higher mnemonic index for every new deposit data.
+For example, if you've generated four keys before (keys #0, #1, #2, #3), then start with index 4.
+[StakeWise key manager](https://github.com/stakewise/key-manager/) stores the index locally and updates it every time you generate new validator keys.

 ### Step 4.
 Generate hot wallet

 The hot wallet is used to submit validator registration transaction.
 You must send some ETH (DAI for Gnosis) to